Pilch-Barnet/NotesForFuture/Steps_For_Reports.md

 + **Login** to the clients mailchimp
 + Then go to campaigns
 + Now go **back** to the clients report, in Google drive, **scroll up** to the "Enewsletters" section
-+ Fill in the Date Open rate percent and click rate percent for the whole quarter
++ Fill in the Date, Open rate percent, and click rate percent for the whole quarter